star-ty/mint/README.md

   On step 2 Configure your project, config.js, you will need visual code to edit your config.js file after creating a copy from config.example.js

+   Base Token URI: The IPFS URL of the folder containing the JSON metadata.
+  Contract URI: something like https://docs.opensea.io/docs/contract-level-metadata, save as json file